Treechcer/FORGE/readme.md

 also fix the update function because now it doesn't work.
 Make the parser better and have more values to configure and maybe more flags if needed.

+## License

+FORGE is distributed under the MIT License.